nov-solutions/sol-web/README.md

 5. Run `make deploy-cdk` in the root directory to provision AWS resources for the project

-6. Replace all project-wide instances of `52.38.15.163` (sol's IP address) with the IP address of the project's AWS EC2 instance.
+6. Replace all project-wide instances of `IP_ADDRESS` with the IP address of the project's AWS EC2 instance.
 The project's IP address can be found in `cdk/outputs.json`

 7. Acquire a domain name

 8. Add the IP address of the project's AWS EC2 instance to the domain's DNS records

-9. Replace all instances of `sol.grav.solutions` in `nginx/prod/site.conf` with the domain name of the project
+9. Replace all instances of `SITE_DOMAIN` in `nginx/prod/site.conf` with the domain name of the project

 10. Run `make ssh` to open a terminal connection to the AWS EC2 instance.
 Execute `cert.sh` in the root directory of the AWS EC2 instance to generate a TLS certificate for the domain